 Race in sport review

-We’re carrying out a detailed, independent review in collaboration with the other home country sports councils and UK Sport.
+We’ve carried out a detailed, independent review in collaboration with the other home country Sports Councils and UK Sport.

-There are two major pieces of work – the first involves bringing together existing data on race and ethnicity in sport to identify gaps and make recommendations, while the second involves creating an opportunity to hear lived experiences of racial inequalities and racism in sport by offering people a safe space to tell their stories
+There were two major pieces of work – the first involved bringing together existing data on race and ethnicity in sport to identify gaps and make recommendations, while the second involved creating an opportunity to hear lived experiences of racial inequalities and racism in sport by offering people a safe space to tell their stories

 We're looking at how diverse and inclusive we are internally, in terms of our staff, our policies and procedures, and the specific work we undertake – ensuring each have a strong focus on equality, diversity and inclusion from the start.